uglyoldbob/iot/readme.md

 - [x] Redo how the ca pages are mapped to urls, to allow for proxying in a better fashion once pki is expanded.
 - [ ] Add certificate viewer for users.
 - [x] Enable using systemd to start the service.
+- [ ] Add code for windows service on the windows platform.
+- [ ] Add a gui configuration tool for building an instance.